 I always feel super accomplished when I get to cross something off a list, don’t you?

-This fun travel journal includes journal prompts that are all lists.
-For example, cities in Europe that you want to visit, and another list for ones that you have.
+This fun travel journal includes journal prompts that are all in list format.
+For example, cities in Europe that you want to visit, and another list for cities that you have visited.

 While you might not care to journal about your day, perhaps you’ll want to take notes while out on a hike, birdwatching, backcountry camping, and so on.
 Believe it or not, weatherproof notebooks are a thing!

 Rite in the Rain makes notebooks that are portable and weatherproof.
 The pages won’t deteriorate if they get wet, and neither will the cover.
 The spiral binding is also pretty durable and won’t bend when smooshed in a backpack or pocket.

 To further weatherproof your field notes, use a #2 pencil or Rite in the Rain pen, as the typical ball point pen will bleed if it gets wet.

 Stick with a classic Moleskine journal for documenting long term travel

 If you’re embarking on a long-term trip, get a travel journal that is durable and has plenty of pages.

 You don’t want a travel journal that is so thick that it’s too heavy to lug around with you, but make sure there are enough pages to cover the length of your journey.